54x1/USNTest/README.md

 # USNTest
 Update by Xinyi
-Updated by Nathan
+Updated by Nathann
-Updated by Manish
+Updated by Manis